ChicagoDev/TimelyNote/README.md

 In the Automator menu choose Services > Services Preferences Scroll to the bottom of the list of Services shortcuts and select a shortcut for TimelyNote.
 I chose <code>Command + Shift + Y </code>.
 Be sure to disable <code>Command + Shift + Y </code> for its previous default action.

+## Next Steps

+A Script which organizes the Notes into folder hierarchically by year and month.
+Sorted by day.
+Also a Script which runs <code>textutil -convert txt</code> recursively on the entire directory for better <code>grepping</code>